jjpickering10/CI-MS3-CoastalCatchIOW/README.md

 Water effect from threeJS is used and adapted for my own style.

+Help with sorting objects in Javscript, had a small issue.
+Use [this link](https://javascript.plainenglish.io/sorting-objects-39a3cc47f9fe) to help

 ### Images and videos

-Images have been taken by myself as I live here.
+Images have been taken by myself as I live here on the island.

 ### Written Content